Zamir-Khan/Personal-Chatbot/README.md

 ---

 Thank you for your interest in the Chatbot project.
-We hope this conversational AI system demonstrates the potential of integrating various technologies to create a rich and interactive user experience.
+I hope this conversational AI system demonstrates the potential of integrating various technologies to create a rich and interactive user experience.